mantidproject/mantid/docs/source/algorithms/BASISPowderDiffraction-v1.rst

 **Vanadium runs**: a set of runs to be reduced jointly provide an incoherent and isotropic scattering to determine instrument efficiency per detector.
-If no vanadium is provided, all detectors are assumed to have the same efficiency
+If no vanadium is provided, all detectors are assumed to have the same efficiency.
+The vanadium intensity is integrated in each detector and used to normalize both the sample and the background intensities.

 Usage
 -----